Omega 3 & 6

 Excessive amounts of omega-6 polyunsaturated fatty acids (PUFA) and a very high omega-6 to omega-3 ratio, as is found in today’s Western diets, promote the pathogenesis of many diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases, whereas increased levels of omega-3 PUFA (a low omega-6 to omega-3 ratio) exert suppressive effects.¹

 Omega-3 fatty acids are anti-inflammatory while some omega-6 fatty acids promote inflammation.² Recommendations for ratios of Omega-3 to Omega-6 vary widely but it is generally agreed that a higher ratio of Omega 3 to 6 is preferable.
-One way of doing this is to choose your oils carefully.
+Choose your oils carefully.
 The vegetable oils found to be highest in Omega-6 are grape seed, cottonseed, safflower, corn and sunflower oils.
 Alternatives to consider include: olive, avocado and coconut oils.

-The body needs the minerals zinc and magnesium, and Vitamins B3 and B6 to absorb any kind of EFA.
+The body needs zinc and magnesium, and Vitamins B3 and B6 to absorb any kind of EFA.
 An excess of Omega 3:6 can deplete our stores of these minerals and vitamins.

 All plant-derived oils contain varying amounts of essential and non-essential fatty acids.
 Hemp oil has the highest percentages of Omega 3 & 6.
 For dressings look for cold-pressed unrefined oils such as extra-virgin olive oil, flax seed, rapeseed or sesame oil, there are many to choose from.